DataAnalyticsEngineering/FANS/README.md

 }
 ```

 - `problem_type`: This defines the type of physical problem you are solving.
-Common options include "thermal" problems and "mechanical" problems.
+Common options include `thermal` problems and `mechanical` problems.
 - `matmodel`: This specifies the material model to be used in the simulation.
+Examples include

+    - `LinearThermalIsotropic` for linear isotropic conductive material model
+    - `LinearThermalTriclinic` for linear triclinic conductive material model
+    - `GBDiffusion` for diffusion model with transversely isotropic grain boundary and isotropic bulk for polycrystalline materials

+    - `LinearElasticIsotropic` for linear isotropic elastic material model
-Examples include `LinearThermalIsotropic` for isotropic linear thermal problems, `LinearElasticIsotropic` for isotropic linear elastic mechanical problems, `PseudoPlasticLinearHardening`/`PseudoPlasticNonLinearHardening` for plasticity mimicking model with linear/nonlinear hardening, and `J2ViscoPlastic_LinearIsotropicHardening`/`J2ViscoPlastic_NonLinearIsotropicHardening` for rate dependent J2 plasticity model with linear/nonlinear isotropic hardening.
+    - `LinearElasticTriclinic` for linear triclinic elastic material model
+    - `PseudoPlasticLinearHardening` / `PseudoPlasticNonLinearHardening` for plasticity mimicking model with linear/nonlinear hardening
+    - `J2ViscoPlastic_LinearIsotropicHardening` / `J2ViscoPlastic_NonLinearIsotropicHardening` for rate independent / dependent J2 plasticity model with kinematic and linear/nonlinear isotropic hardening.

 - `material_properties`: This provides the necessary material parameters for the chosen material model.
 For thermal problems, you might specify `conductivity`, while mechanical problems might require `bulk_modulus`, `shear_modulus`, and more properties for advanced material models.
 These properties can be defined as arrays to represent multiple phases within the microstructure.

 ### Solver Settings